Ulf3000/userchrome.js/README.md

 and

-xul overlays from chrome/xul (not implemented yet !!!)
+xul overlays from chrome/xul (im using the jsm files from thunderbird 61, overlays were removed from firefox)

 ------------------------------------------------------------------------